napari/docs/docs/developers/architecture/napari_models.md

 The three main components:

-* python models describing components in the napari application - these are able to operate without the GUI interface and do not have any dependencies on user interface classes
+* Python models describing components in the napari application - these are able to operate without the GUI interface and do not have any dependencies on user interface classes
     * this code lives in `napari/components` (utility objects) and